 The next aspect that they talk about is my favorite one: culture.
 Though the authors have defined it as the third wheel in their three gear approach, I find this is the one where organizations need to focus the most.
-The first one is do-able, the second one comes naturally to most established organizations, but it is the culture aspect where they tend to falter.
-If innovation is not what most people do in the company, it is not in the DNA and when you are trying to make more people innovate, you are essentially trying to change the DNA of the organization and this is easier said than done.
-In my own experience this is like trying to fly against the wind.
+The first one is do-able.
+The second one comes naturally to most established organizations.
+But it is the cultural aspect where they tend to falter.
+If innovation is not what most people do in the company, it is not in the DNA.
+And when you are trying to make more people innovate, you are essentially trying to change the DNA of the organization.
+And this is easier said than done.
+In my own experience, this is like trying to fly against the wind.

-This is a good book for those responsible for running innovation programs in organizations.
+Innovative India is a good book for those responsible for running innovation programs in organizations.
 The authors have put across a very simple and broad framework that can help people address common issues faced by them.
-I would have liked some more depth, some more insights from the survey and the vast experience of both the authors, but nonetheless, the books makes a quick and interesting reading.
-They site quite a few examples from the Indian industry on innovation.
+I would have liked some more depth, some more insights from the survey and the vast experience of both the authors.
+But nonetheless, the book makes a quick and interesting reading.
+Authors site quite a few examples from the Indian industry on innovation.
 And thankfully, you do not get the same old examples all the time.

 Based on my limited experience in managing innovation programs, the book gives a feel of being written by people who have been through innovation journeys.
 And not just people who sat on the sidelines or gathered some stories from their clients with an intention to promote them and themselves.
 Most importantly, they have kept it very simple and jargon-free.